-CHILD AND ADULT CARE FOOD PROGRAM (CACFP) FAMILY-SIZE AND INCOME APPLICATION (FSIA)
+EXAMPLE CHILD AND ADULT CARE FOOD PROGRAM (CACFP) FAMILY-SIZE AND INCOME APPLICATION (FSIA)

 PART 1.
-ALL HOUSEHO
+ALL HOUSEHOLD MEMBERS

 a.
-Name(s) of Adult Par
+Name(s) of Adult Participant(s) FLORENCE SCOTT

 b.
-Names of All Househ old Members (First, Midd le Initial, Last) f Adult pant(s) Check I
+Names of All Household Members (First, Middle Initial, Last) Age of Adult Participant(s) Check If NO Income

-FLORENCE SCOT \overline{T} 9 4 x
+FLORENCE SCOTT 89 x

-FRANK SCOTT χ
+FRANK SCOTT x

 FELECIA SCOTT

 PART 2.
 BENEFITS

-usehold receives SNAP, FL efits.
-If no one receives tl the name and case num nber for the e ONE
+If any member of your household receives SNAP, FDPIR, SSI, or Medicaid benefits, provide the name and case number for the ONE person who receives benefits.
+If no one receives these benefits, skip to PART 3.

-NAME: C ASE NUMBI ER:
+NAME:

+CASE NUMBER:

 PART 3.
 TOTAL HOUSE HOLD GROSS INCOME.
-You must tell us how muc h and how o often.
+You must tell us how muc h and how often.

-A. NAME (List only household members with income) • GROSS INCO VED
+A. NAME (List only household members with income) В. GROSS INCOME AND HO W OFTEN IT WAS RECEIN /ED

-Earnings From Work Before Deductions Welfare, Child Support, Pensions, Retire Social Security, VA Benefits me
+Earnings From Work Before Deductions Welfare, Child Support, Alimony Pensions, Retirement, Social Security, SSI, VA Benefits All Other Income

-Example: Jane Smith \$ 200 /weekly \$ 150 /twi ice a month \$ 100 /m nonthly \$/
+Example: Jane Smith \$ 200 /weekly \$ 150 /twice a month \$ 100 /monthly \$/

-FELECIA SCOTT \$ 2200 / monthly \$ / \$ \$ /
+FELECIA SCOTT \$ 2200 / monthly \$/ \$/ \$/

-\$/ \$ \$ \$

-\$/ \$ \$ \$ /

-\$/ \$ l \$ \$ /

-\$/ \$ \$ \$ /
+\$/ \$/ \$/ \$/

+\$/ \$/ \$/ \$/

+\$/ \$/ \$/ \$/

+\$/ \$/ \$/ \$/

 PART 4.
-SIGNATURE A ND LAST FOUR DIGITS O F SOCIAL SE CURITY NUM IBER (ADUL T MUST SIGN 1).
+SIGNATURE AND LAST FOUR DIGITS OF SOCIAL SECURITY NUMBER (ADULT MUST SIGN).

+An adult household member must sign this form.
+If Part 3 is completed, the adult signing the form also must list the last four digits of his or her social security number or mark the I do not have a social security number box.

-digits of his or her social I certify (promise) that all home will get federal fund per must sign this form.
-If In all security number or main information on this form is the based on the information purposely give false information true and that all that I give.
-I u have a social income is reunderstand the al security n eported.
-I undated umber box. derstand that the ficials may veri he center ify (check) or day car the inforn re na-
+I certify (promise) that all information on this form is true and that all income is reported.
+I understand that the center or day care home will get federal funds based on the information that I give.
+I understand that CACFP officials may verify (check) the information.
+I understand that if I purposely give false information, the participant receiving meals may lose the meal benefits and I may be prosecuted.

-Sign Here: Felecia Scott Pr int Name: $\it Fe$ elecia So cott
+Sign Here: Felecia Scott

 Date: 10/4/YYYY

-Address: Ph one Number: 555-66 66
+Address: Phone Number: 555-6666

-City: State: Ziţ Code:
+City: State: Zip Code:

-Last four digits of socia l security number: - '- 5 5 5 5 I do not have a social s ecurity nu mber
+Last four digits of social security number :: - 5 5 5 I do not have a social security number

-DADT 5 DADTICIDANT'S S ETUNIC AND BACIAL II DENITITIES (O ntional\

-Choose one ethnicity: S ETHNIC AND RACIAL II Choose one or mo •

-Hispanic or Latino Asian ro (regardiess ın Indian or A laskan B lack or Afr ican Amer ican

-Not Hispanic or Latino) XI White Jawaiian or ()ther Pacific Is lander
+Hispanic or Latino Asian American Indian or Alaskan Black or African American Native Native Choose one ethnicity: Choose one or more (regardless of ethnicity): Hispanic or Latino Asian Black or African American X Not Hispanic or Latino X White X Native Hawaiian or Other Pa cific Islander

+Print Name: Felecia Scott

 DO NOT FILL OUT THIS PART.
 THIS IS FOR OFFICIAL USE ONLY.
-Annual Income Conversion: Weekly x 52 Every 2 Weeks x 26 Twice a Month x 24 Monthly x 12 Total Income: 2200.00 Per Week: Every 2 Weeks: Twice a Month: Month: X Year: Household Size: 3 Categorical Eligibility: Date Withdrawn: Eligibility: Free X Eligibility: Reduced Eligibility: Denied Reason: Determining Official's Signa Determining Official's Signature: Ima Fishul Date: 10/4/YYYY
+Annual Income Conversion:Weekly x 52Every 2 Weeks x 26Twice a Month x 24Monthly x 12 Total Income: 2200.00 Per Week: Every 2 Weeks: Twice a Month: Month: X Year: Household Size: 3 Categorical Eligibility: Date Withdrawn: Eligibility: Free X Eligibility: Reduced Eligibility: Denied Reason: Determining Official's Signa ature: Ima Fishul Date: 10/4/YYYY